 • Plugin Portal publishing credentials

-The DEBUG log level should not be used when running on public Continuous Integration services.
-Build logs for public Continuous Integration services are world-viewable and can expose this sensitive information.
-Depending upon your organization’s threat model, logging sensitive credentials in private CI may also be a vulnerability.
-Please discuss this with your organization’s security team.
+It’s important to avoid using the DEBUG log level when running on public Continuous Integration (CI) services.
+Build logs on these services are accessible to the public and can expose sensitive information.
+Even on private CI services, logging sensitive credentials may pose a risk depending on your organization’s threat model.
+It’s advisable to discuss this with your organization’s security team.

-Some CI providers attempt to scrub sensitive credentials from logs; however, this will be imperfect and usually only scrubs exact-matches of pre-configured secrets.
+Some CI providers attempt to redact sensitive credentials from logs, but this process is not foolproof and typically only redacts exact matches of pre-configured secrets.

-If you believe a Gradle Plugin may be exposing sensitive information, please contact security@gradle.com for disclosure assistance.
+If you suspect that a Gradle Plugin may inadvertently expose sensitive information, please contact security@gradle.com for assistance with disclosure.

 Writing your own log messages